-This Irish castle boasts an antique shop, a restaurant and visitors centre and it is a popular venue for conferences, private dining and wedding receptions.
+This Irish castle boasts an antique shop, a restaurant and a visitors centre and it is a popular venue for conferences, private dining and wedding receptions.

-The Shaftesbury family were very generous donors to Belfast, supporting many charities and hosting garden parties in the castle grounds.
+The Shaftesbury family were very generous donors to Belfast, supporting many charities and hosting garden parties on the castle grounds.
 The 9th Earl of Shaftesbury became Lord Mayor of Belfast in 1907 and chancellor of Queen’s University in 1908.